kvimber/kev-mode/README.md

 ### Latest Stuff!

 The current version of the starbound mod is 0.1.0.
-You can get that directly from [this link](get/v0.1.0.zip), or find it at the [downloads page](downloads).
+You can get that directly from [this link](get/v0.1.0.zip), or find it at the [downloads page](downloads) under the tags tab.

 Refer to [semver.org](http://semver.org/) for the versioning scheme rules.